guitarmanusa/crypto_evoting/README.md

 ---------
 An example implementation of an e-voting system using Paillier's homomorphic encryption.
 To ensure that the malleability property of the Paillier system is not abused to provides false votes a Zero Knowledge Interactive Proof (ZKIP) is utilized.
-System is cross platform by utilizing Python and GTK.
+The ZKIP agent (BB_and_EM.py) is currently running on the same remote server as the MySQL DB.
+This system is cross platform by utilizing Python and GTK.
 ###Features:
 ####Admin mode: